alecive/alecive.github.io/_posts/2015-12-08-CV-AlessandroRoncone.md

    title:
    start: 2005
    end: 2008
-   location: ISICT (Istituto Superiore di Studi in Tecnologie dell'Informazione e della Comunicazione)
+   location: ISICT (Superior Institute of Studies in Information and Communication Technologies)
    location-link: http://www.isict.it/
    description: "ISICT stands for <i>Institute for Advanced Studies in Information and Communication Technologies</i>.
 It is a consortium that integrates the courses provided by the University of Genoa with lessons held by industry leaders.
 The goal is to better prepare students for the labor market.
 To this end, I attended a number of additional courses ranging from <i>Marketing</i> to <i>Telecommunications</i> to <i>Aerospace Engineering</i>.
 I've been also selected for a scholarship, after a thorough examination (only three positions were available)."